The rule.

 Question 2: “I have read the risks.”
 [Tick to confirm]

 Self-attestation, not knowledge testing.
-Two boxes to tick is not an appropriateness assessment in the FCA’s sense.
 The 2024 FCA Dear CEO letter explicitly criticises this pattern.

 Appropriateness assessment data: 99.7% pass rate over 12 months.

-An assessment that everyone passes is, by definition, not assessing anything.
-FCA examiners look at distribution.
-A pass rate above ~85% triggers scrutiny.
+An assessment everyone passes assesses nothing.
+A pass rate above ~85% triggers FCA scrutiny.

 Onboarding screen: KYC fields + appropriateness questions + risk warning all on one page.